 Is there a restaurant or food available at the airport?

 There is no restaurant at the airport and we are about 12 miles from the nearest restaurant.
-Because of that, we do offer grilled hot dogs, hamburgers, brats, soda, and chips for a small cost.
-You are also welcome to bring your own snacks or lunch if you wish.
+Due to COVID restrictions we are not able to sell food.
+You are encouraged to bring your own snacks or lunch if you wish.

 For more information, contact us at firstname.lastname@example.org.